 Compared to other famous French mountain passes, the Col du Grand Colombier only made its Tour de France debut on Stage 10 in 2012.
 French rider Thomas Voeckler was the first to the summit and went on to win the stage in Bellegarde-sur-Valserine.

 In 2016, the Col du Grand Colombier was used on Stage 14, where it was the second to last climb before finishing at Culoz.

-In 2017, the Col du Grand Colombier was the second to last climb on Stage 9 that passed through Col de Cuvery, Col de la Biche, and Mont du Chat before finishing in Chambery.
+In 2017, the Col du Grand Colombier was the second to last climb on Stage 9, featuring the Col de Cuvery, Col de la Biche, and Mont du Chat before finishing in Chambery.